catalystdao/catalyst-documentation/src/content/docs/cross-cats/cross-cats.md

 3. Solver delivers assets
 4. Solver is paid.

 However this flow breaks on step 2 when the user wants to go from Bitcoin to VM. (sell Bitcoin).
 There is no way to pull assets from a user.
-To solve this issue, the user becomes a **pseudo solver** & relying on release scheme 3.
+To solve this issue, the user becomes a **pseudo solver** & relies on release scheme 3.
 Pseudo solving works by asking solvers for short-lived Bitcoin short quotes.
 These orders are after validation & selection signed by the solver.
 The user then quickly claims the order.

 Say the user wants to swap 1 Bitcoin for 50000 USDC.
 Using the order server, they need to collect & claim a signed order of the opposite: 50000 USDC for 1 Bitcoin.
 Once this order is filled, they get the input (50000 USDC) which matches their desire.

 Important to notice, this adds a delay between when the price risk begins for the solver (issuance of signed order) to when it resolves (0-1 block confirmations of Bitcoin TXO).
 These values are best migrated by the following configuration:
 1. Short initiation time.
 Using a source chain with a low block time, the initiation time can be kept to an absolute minimum.
 2. Short proof time.
 The user may only have 1 or 2 Blocks to get their transaction confirmed.
-3. High pseudo solver collateral.
-By requiring a lot of collateral, the cost of hedging / non-execution can be covered.
+3. Designing a compatibility layer between the UI and the Order Server that only requests binding order when it is known that the user can get their Bitcoins filled.

-In a future version, VM to Bitcoin swaps will upgrade to an price oracle book scheme that further minimizes time between start of price risk to end of price risk.
+In a future version, VM to Bitcoin swaps will upgrade to a price oracle book scheme that further minimizes time between start of price risk to end of price risk.

 # Key Integration Metrics

-Cross-Cats has been designed to optimise integration metrics like cost of capital, speed, human, developer, cost, price risk, capital risk, and more.
+Cross-Cats has been designed to optimise integration metrics like cost of capital, speed, human, developer, cost, price risk, and capital risk.
 Below are the most notiable metrics.
-If any metrics that are important to you are missing reach out and the documentation will be updated.
+If important metrics are missing feel free to reach out and the documentation will be updated.

 ## Locked Capital & Underwriting

 There is no need to pre-lock capital into Cross-Cats.
 Capital is only locked during the actual order flow.
-In the beginning orders will batch verified which will take between 2 and 4 hours (TBD).
+In the beginning orders will be batch verified which will take between 2 and 4 hours (TBD).
 During this period there is **PRICE CERTANCY** but assets are temporarily locked.

-The user will not experience any these delays.
+The user will not experience any delays.

 Additionally, underwriting will be available for some routes in which case assets will be available 1-5 minutes after asset delivery.
 This includes Bitcoin deliveries.

 ### Price (un)Certainty

 For VM to VM swaps and VM to Bitcoin swaps, the price uncertainty window is the time it takes from the moment your system commits to the order (or when the claim transaction is initiated) to when the order claim arrives on-chain and is successfully mined.
 On fast chains this is at most 2-3 seconds but may be up-to 12 seconds.
-Cleverly timing the commitment can reduce beyond the block time.
+Cleverly timing the commitment can reduce the uncertainty period below the block time.

 For Bitcoin to VM swaps the price uncertainty window is from when the order is signed to when the user initiates the Bitcoin transaction and it gets your desired number of confirmations.
 This may vary from 30 seconds to 10 minutes.